erwindeg/ultimate-async-stack/backend/assignments.md

 When this message is received, it should send all movies back that matches the search criterium.
 Use the public Observable<JsonObject> findMovies(String keyword) method in MovieService.
 You can use WebSocketClientTest to test this

 ## (Optional) 8.
-Saving a movie with a POST request
+Saving a movie with a POST request, find movie by id
-We are going to build a REST route POST /api/movies to save single movie with the MovieService class
+a) We are going to build a REST route POST /api/movies to save single movie with the MovieService class
+b) Create a method for find by id  in the MovieService c)We are going to build a REST route GET /api/movies/:id to retrieve a single movie with the MovieService class

 # Troubleshooting